GM ventures into China car-sharing with investment in app developer

 GM and other major global automakers have rushed to team up with technology companies as services like ride hailing and car sharing pose a threat to the traditional model of car ownership.

-This year GM made a $500 million investment in U.S. ride-hailing company Lyft, while Japan's Toyota partnered with Uber [UBER.UL] and Germany's Volkswagen (VOWG_p.DE) tied up with Israel-based car-hailing firm Gett.
+This year GM made a $500 million investment in U.S. ride-hailing company Lyft, while Japan's Toyota partnered with Uber and Germany's Volkswagen tied up with Israel-based car-hailing firm Gett.

 Yi Wei Xing did not respond to requests for comment.